orzechowskid/tsx-mode.el/README.md

 ## Configuration

 Useful variables are members of the `tsx-mode` customization group and can be viewed and modified with the command `M-x customize-group [RET] tsx-mode [RET]`.
-Indentation can be found in the `tsi-typescript` and `tsi-css` customization groups, and code-coverage overlays in the `coverlay` customization group.

 ## License